StephenHuang17253/gardeners-canvas/README.md

 ### 3 -  How to run tests with full functionality
 #### From the project open on IDE ...

-Ensure you have environment variables setup as metioned in Section 1 of How to run.

 ##### To run unit tests: